 Despite the case holdings noted above, there still appears to be a great deal of confusion amongst jurors in understanding when and how the burden of proof shifts in cases concerning pre-existing conditions and diseases.
 The plaintiff's burden is to prove that the defendant’s negligence increased the risk of harm and was a substantial factor in producing the ultimate injury.
 Once the plaintiff satisfies these elements, the burden then shifts to the defense to prove what portion of the damages were due to the defendant's negligence, as opposed to what portion of damages were attributed to the pre-existing condition or disease.
 If the defendant fails to introduce evidence as to what portion of the plaintiff’s damages were attributable to the plaintiff’s pre-existing condition and which were due to the defendant’s negligence, the defendant is responsible for all of the damages.
 Further, while our Supreme Court has never defined the “substantial factor” test, the term “substantial” implies over fifty percent or more than likely.
 It is unlikely that the Court will revisit the definition again, so the very real prospect that juries use a “more likely than not” or “over fifty percent” understanding of the terms will, in all likelihood, persist.

-For questions, concerns or more information, feel free to reach out to me by phone (732) 545-4717 or by email at firstname.lastname@example.org.
+For questions, concerns or more information, feel free to reach out to our Healthcare Law Attorneys or call (732) 545-4717.